Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 ## Breaking Down a Problem

 The steps to breaking down a programming problem can be identical to real-life problem-solving.
-In order to come to express these steps, we will explain one angle of real-life problem-solving.
+To get used to thinking step-by-step, let's try breaking down a common situation.

 ### Real Example